NigelOmondi/alx-low_level_programming/0x0D-preprocessor/README.md

-This folder contains project handling C program preprocessor.
+This folder contains the projects for C program preprocessor assignments.